 Etsy (ETSY) Dips More Than Broader Markets: What You Should Know

 ETSY will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect ETSY to post earnings of $0.57 per share.
-This would mark year-over-year growth of 375%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $410.86 million, up 107.55% from the year-ago period.
+The company is expected to report EPS of $0.58, up 383.33% from the prior-year quarter.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $414.86 million, up 109.58% from the year-ago period.

-It is also important to note the recent changes to analyst estimates for ETSY.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for ETSY should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-ETSY is holding a Zacks Rank of #1 (Strong Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.64% higher.
+ETSY is holding a Zacks Rank of #2 (Buy) right now.

-In terms of valuation, ETSY is currently trading at a Forward P/E ratio of 54.89.
-This valuation marks a premium compared to its industry's average Forward P/E of 37.74.
+In terms of valuation, ETSY is currently trading at a Forward P/E ratio of 53.67.
+This represents a premium compared to its industry's average Forward P/E of 37.71.

-We can also see that ETSY currently has a PEG ratio of 2.07.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-The Internet - Services was holding an average PEG ratio of 2.14 at yesterday's closing price.
+We can also see that ETSY currently has a PEG ratio of 1.88.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+The Internet - Services was holding an average PEG ratio of 2.1 at yesterday's closing price.

 The Internet - Services industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 125, putting it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 178, which puts it in the bottom 30% of all 250+ industries.

 Click to get this free report